ufal/npfl139/exam/questions.md

   to train a distributional Q network (including the mapping of atoms, which does not need to be mathematically flawless -- it is enough to describe how it should be done).
 [10]

+- More questions about distributional RL to be added later.